-Grounded in the District's Mission and Vision that "Lemon Grove Learners are tomorrow's leaders, workers and citizens" the LGSD Strategic Plan and LCAP aim to foster educational equity through multi-tiered systems of support.
-The Strategic Plan outlines four strategic priorities that are combined to form the three LCAP goals.
+Grounded in the District's Mission and Vision that "Lemon Grove Learners are tomorrow's leaders, workers and citizens" the LGSD Strategic Plan and LCAP aim to foster educational equity through a multi-tiered system of support.
+The Strategic Plan outlines four strategic priorities that are combined to form the first three LCAP goals.